tgdwyer/tgdwyer.github.io/_chapters/monad.md

 ## Looping with Monadic Effects

-There are also various functions in `Control.Monad` for looping functions over things that are `Foldable` and `Traversable`.
+There are also various functions in `Control.Monad` for looping functions with monadic effects (functions that return a result inside a Monad) over containers that are `Foldable` and `Traversable`.

-First there's `mapM` which is precisely the same as `traverse`:
+First there's `mapM` which is effectively the same as `traverse` (but requires the function to have a monadic effect, not just applicative):

 ```haskell
 doubleIfNotBig n = if n < 3 then Just (n+n) else Nothing